By John Arceno

 Speaking to the judge, he eventually proclaimed that he will be withdrawing his guilty plea and will not be moving forward with PD Major as his attorney.

-As she was trying to make arrangements for the defendant’s next court dates, Cohen once again disrupted court proceedings, prompting her to sternly ask him to “stop interrupting (her).”
+As she was trying to make arrangements for the defendant’s next court dates, he once again disrupted court proceedings, prompting her to sternly ask him to “stop interrupting (her).”

-“I’m sorry, I’m just really distraught right now,” Cohen replied.
+“I’m sorry, I’m just really distraught right now,” the defendant replied.